Hinckley Club For Young People Statement

-Former Leader of Hinckley and Bosworth Borough Council, Councillor Stuart Bray, said:
+Stuart Bray, Leader of Hinckley and Bosworth Borough Council, said:

 I am delighted to see the new Hinckley Club for Young People open.
 We are very lucky to have this facility in Hinckley and I welcome the opportunities that this new facility will offer young people in our borough and beyond.
 I would like to take this opportunity to pay tribute to everyone and particularly the volunteers from the club who have worked so hard to make this happen.
 I would encourage everyone come along to see the centre.